Nebo15/qbill.docs/source/index.md

 - ```text/csv``` - to receive response in CSV format.

 <aside class="notice">
-For CSV we will return only content in root ```data``` object, without any additional meta (for eg. pagination) to make it prettier in spreadsheets viewers.
+For CSV we will return only content in a root ```data``` object, without any additional meta (for eg. pagination) to make it prettier in spreadsheets viewers.
 </aside>

-To simplify documentation all samples will be provided with JSON ```Content-Type``` responses.
+To simplify documentation all samples will be provided with JSON content type responses.

 ## Errors